apocop/Al_bhed_translator/README.md

 #### Impetus

-Recently, I started playing Final Fantasy X, and thought it would be fun little project to make translator for Al Bhed.
+Recently, I started playing Final Fantasy X, and thought it would be a fun little project to make a translator for Al Bhed.

 #### Al Bhed

 Al Bhed is the language of the Al Bhed people from the game, Final Fantasy X.
-Al Bhed can't exactly be considered a constructed language, since it's technically a cypher.
-This code will be dealing with the English version, although the code could easily be extended to handle the Japanese-version of Al Bhed since the mapping file easily be updated handle a different cypher schema.
+However it's not technically a [constructed language](https://en.wikipedia.org/wiki/Constructed_language), since it's a cypher.
+This code will be dealing with the English version, although the code could easily be extended to handle the Japanese-version of Al Bhed since the mapping file easily be updated handle additional mapping schema.

 #### Basic Usage